w3c/wai-curricula/content/designer/visual-design.md

 Optional ideas to teach the learning outcomes:

-* Show examples of sufficient and insufficient color contrast for text.
-Explain that color contrast for text (including images of text) needs to be at least 4.5:1 with respect to their background.
-For references on how to apply sufficient color contrast to text (including images of text), see technique [G18: Ensuring that a color contrast of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
+* Show examples of sufficient and insufficient contrast ratio for text.
+Explain that contrast ratio for text (including images of text) needs to be at least 4.5:1 with respect to their background.
+For references on how to apply sufficient contrast ratio to text (including images of text), see technique [G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
 * Show examples of different interactive components, such as buttons and links.
-Explain that they should have a color contrast of at least 3:1.
-For references on how to apply sufficient color contrast to interactive components, see techniques [G207: Ensuring that a contrast ratio of 3:1 is provided for icons](https://www.w3.org/WAI/WCAG21/Techniques/general/G207) and [G209: Provide sufficient contrast at the boundaries between adjoining colors](https://www.w3.org/WAI/WCAG21/Techniques/general/G209).
+Explain that they should have a contrast ratio of at least 3:1.
+For references on how to apply sufficient contrast ratio to interactive components, see techniques [G207: Ensuring that a contrast ratio of 3:1 is provided for icons](https://www.w3.org/WAI/WCAG21/Techniques/general/G207) and [G209: Provide sufficient contrast at the boundaries between adjoining colors](https://www.w3.org/WAI/WCAG21/Techniques/general/G209).
 * Show examples of interfaces where information is conveyed exclusively with differences in color, such as a form where required fields are marked in red.
 Explain that some users cannot perceive color well or at all, so they require additional methods to convey that information.
 For references on how to supplement information conveyed through color, see technique [G182: Ensuring that additional visual cues are available when text color differences are used to convey information](https://www.w3.org/WAI/WCAG21/Techniques/general/G182.html).

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Give students several components and ask them what the color contrast should be.
-Assess how students understand and distinguish sufficient color contrast for different components.
+* Short Answer Questions &mdash; Give students several components and ask them what the contrast ratio should be.
+Assess how students understand and distinguish sufficient contrast ratio for different components.
-* Practical &mdash; Have students design a prototype and apply sufficient color contrast to text, images of text, components, and graphics.
-Assess how students understand and apply sufficient color contrast based on the different components that they are designing.
+* Practical &mdash; Have students design a prototype and apply sufficient contrast ratio to text, images of text, components, and graphics.
+Assess how students understand and apply sufficient contrast ratio based on the different components that they are designing.
 * Practical &mdash; Discuss examples of information presented using color.
 Ask students to supplement that information using other visual cues.
 Assess how students use shapes and icons to supplement information presented using color distinguishable.

 {% include excol.html type="end" %}